jimbaker/tagstr/pep.rst

 In each case, the result can be lazily and recursively composed in a safe fashion, because the return value isn't required to be a string.
 Recommended practice is that return values are "passive" objects.

+What benefits might come from return rich objects instead of strings?
+A DSL for a domain such as HTML templating can provide a toolchain of post-processing, as `Babel <https://babeljs.io>`_ does for JavaScript `with AST-based transformation plugins <https://babeljs.io/docs/#pluggable>`_.
+Similarly, systems that provide middleware processing can operate on richer, standard objects with more capabilities.
+Tag string results can be tested as nested Python objects, rather than string manipulation.
+Finally, the intermediate results can be cached/persisted in useful ways.

 Tool Support
 ============